Planters with benches make for a dynamic and functional addition to any space. Here’s what you need to know.

 Common planter materials include:

-COR-TEN Weathering Steel: Another beautiful and incredibly unique option for planters with benches is COR-TEN weathering steel (the “COR” stands for corrosion resistance and the “TEN” stands for tensile strength).
-COR-TEN steel planters look like raw metal when first delivered to your project location, but once the planter is installed in an outdoor location, it will patina to an orange-brown color over time.
+- COR-TEN Weathering Steel: Another beautiful and incredibly unique option for planters with benches is COR-TEN Steel Planters (the “COR” stands for corrosion resistance and the “TEN” stands for tensile strength).
+COR-TEN Steel Planters look like raw metal when first delivered to your project location, but once the planter is installed in an outdoor location, it will patina to an orange-brown color over time.

 3. Complementary Design Ideas for Planters with Benches